-A whole-brain ANOVA based on a univariate general linear model (GLM) to test whether regional average activations could be used to distinguish different targets was conducted separately for the early and late stages of learning.
+A whole-brain ANOVA to test whether regional average activations could be used to distinguish different targets was conducted separately for the early and late stages of learning.
 For both stages, a single significant cluster was found in the visual network.
 The respective locations of the clusters were determined according to the Harvard-Oxford atlas and are listed in the Locations column.

 Abbreviations: L, left; MNI, Montreal Neurological Institute; R, right.